syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 </tr>
 </table>

-The `SwipeOffset` value should be positive for the left swiping of the listview item.
+The `SwipeOffset` value should be positive for the start swiping of the listview item.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}